 An extra hardware upgrade was never sufficient for apps monitored by the Tango Project, and games suffered low install base.

-Focusing back to the present ARCore of Google, it doesn’t support the 3D view but can provide positional tracking as good as Tango without extra hardware.
+Focusing back to the present ARCore of Google, it doesn’t support the 3D view but can provide positional tracking as well as Tango without extra hardware.
 Only the Galaxy S8 and the Pixel phones support ARCore for now, but Google aims to reach a target of 100 million users by this winter.
 The latest release, Developer Preview 2 is out today.

 Google is infusing ARCore-powered apps on Pixel phones, first expanding broadly on the entirely new AR Stickers mode for the camera.
 Star Wars and Stranger Things characters were licensed by Google for the mode, which the company is advertising heavily lately.

-On an inferring note, a part of the Tango Project still lives in ARCore in form of SDK.
+On an inferring note, a part of the Tango Project still lives in ARCore in the form of SDK.
 The technology inclined to hardware is living on in a tracking technology of Google called WorldSense, being built for standalone VR headsets.